 You car makes high-pitched squealing noise

 Do you hear a high-pitched squeal, or perhaps even what sounds like a bird chirping when you first start the engine?

 What it could mean: Your car’s serpentine belt is likely worn or cracked.
 (Find out how to check your serpentine belt for wear.)
 Some vehicles have multiple belts including a separate one for your air conditioning.
 If you hear this noise only when you turn on the air conditioning, you’ll know there’s an issue with that belt.
 It’s also possible that the belt doesn’t have enough tension (either the tension needs to be adjusted or the belt tensioner is worn).
 If there’s not enough tension, the belt is slipping.
 Ever hear tires squeal on asphalt when someone does a burnout?
 It’s the same idea.

-Strange car sound: A whine while you’re making a turn
+Your car whines while you’re making a turn